Most-wanted Iraqi playing cards: List of cards

-Variants
+Other versions

 Ukrainian personality identification playing cards with pro-Russian separatist leaders of the war in Donbas, inspired by the American ones from Iraq.
 This one depicts Igor "Strelkov" Girkin.

 The cards also include two jokers: one lists Arab tribal titles, the other Iraqi military ranks.
 There are no cards for most-wanted No. 45 (was #26), Nayef Shindakh Thamir, No. 53 (was #34 – Killed in 2003 or possibly still fugitive) Hussein Al-Awadi, or No. 54 (was #35) Khamis Sirhan, captured on 11 January 2004.
 Al-Muhammad was held for six years before being released on 30 July 2010.
 He fled to Syria where other uncaptured members of the deck of cards were reported to be hiding.

-The 13 June 2003 edition of the BBC One satirical news quiz, Have I Got News for You, featured a set of the playing cards in one round, spoofing guest host Bruce Forsyth's 1980s game show Play Your Cards Right (the British version of the American series Card Sharks).
-The two teams played a version of the latter's main game, retitled Play Your Iraqi Cards Right (although it was later revealed that the writers' first choice of title had been Play Your Kurds Right), with the same rules (and audience participation).
-Much of the humour of the round came from the reactions of the two team captains: while Paul Merton was clearly familiar with the game and greatly enjoyed it, his opponent, Ian Hislop, admitted he had never seen Play Your Cards Right and appeared mystified by the game's rules and etiquette (when at one point Merton and the crowd shouted the traditional cry of "lower, lower," to predict the next card in the hidden sequence, Hislop commented, "I'm not sure this programme could get much lower!").

 In 2025, amidst a surge in the popularity of the Pokémon Trading Card Game, the Department of Homeland Security released a promotional video that included several Pokémon-style cards of DHS detainees, all of which had a weakness to the "ICE" type.
 The Pokémon Company denied having given the department permission to do so.

+In media

+In 2003, the cards were satirized by the British news comedy panel show Have I Got News for You, where guest host Bruce Forsyth conducted a segment entitled "Play Your Iraqi Cards Right" (a spoof of his game show Play Your Cards Right, the British version of Card Sharks) using the deck.